 We recognise that writing is a complicated process and therefore, in order for children to succeed, our planning provides a range of scaffolds to support their success.
 These scaffolds include drama and role play, technology, writing for a range of purposes and audiences, explicit grammar teaching in context, exposure to high quality texts, visual and language models as well as the systematic teaching of spelling and handwriting.

 All year groups have regular opportunities to write at length across a range of subjects, topics and genres.
-In addition to this, we have a ‘Creative Writing’ focus on a weekly basis engaging the children to write enthusiastically with increasing independence.
-These writing initiatives also provide opportunities for teachers to assess the child’s writing when less support is given.
+In addition to this, we have a ‘Take One Book’ focus at regular points across the academic year.
+This is designed to encourage the children to focus on and apply as many of the skills they have already been taught during the previous units of work and produce piecves of writing with increasing independence and enthusiasm.
+These writing initiatives will also provide opportunities for teachers to assess the child's writing on a regular basis, when less support is given.

 Parents can support children’s writing by encouraging them to write for a range of real-life purposes and audiences at home.
 For example: